elastic/elastic-agent-gcp-kubernetes-app/docs/installation.md

 2. verify the Elastic Agent DaemonSet status, by clicking on it under Application Details; check Logs to ensure there are no errors;
 3. verify the Elastic Agent correctly enrolled with your Fleet instance; go to the Agents tab in Fleet and ensure the Agent is present and healthy.

-**NOTE** that unless you already configured a policy the Agent will not be collecting data.
+**NOTE** that unless the policy linked to the Fleet enrollment token has some integration configure, the the Agent will not be collecting data yet.

 ## Debugging